alessandromagrini/cibn/README.md

 Below, you find some examples of use of the package.
 _________________________________________________________________

-In this example, we create a simple Bayesian network for inferring risk attitude of bank customers.
+In this example, we create a simple Bayesian network to infer risk attitude of bank customers.
 The variables in the network are:
 - `Age`: age in years, double-graded variable with sample space: `(18_30, 31_50, 51_)`;
 - `Edu`: education level, double-graded variable with sample space: `(primary_or_less, secondary, tertiary)`;